-Murano and Burano (and Torcello) are the destinations of many excursions, but please read this information before embarking yourself on a Water Bus, Gran Turismo Boat or water taxi
+Murano and Burano (and Torcello) are the destinations of many excursions, but please read this information before embarking on a Water Bus, Gran Turismo Boat, or water taxi

-Here is, finally, the definitive guide that will answer all questions by your friends and customers: 10 things you need to know before visiting the Lagoon islands.
+Here is, finally, the definitive guide that will answer all questions by your friends and customers: 10 things to know before visiting the islands of the Lagoon of Venice.

 Visiting Murano and Burano is undoubtedly on the list of things to do when you come to Venice: but it is also a popular destination for locals (Veneto people) taking the opportunity to enjoy a day in the beautiful lagoon.

 People often ask me how to explore the islands, and I realize that they face the visit without knowing some basic facts.
 Not only it can be very tiring, but it is also an experience that will be difficult to repeat.

 I will start by saying that there are not only Murano, Burano and Torcello in the lagoon, but these are, of course, one of the most popular excursions, especially if you have never been to the lagoon or have been there as a young child, taken on a trip from your school or by your parents.
 In that case, you will probably remember the snack you brought from home and a small glass object you bought for mom and dad (God knows where it ended up).